 Each colour band contains 10 main books, with extra books to support non-fiction reading as well.
 Children are taught to read the 'green' and 'red' words at the beginning of each book, before checking understanding using the 'vocab check' page.
 The children also talk about the upcoming story to make links to their own experiences before reading the book, usually 3 times.
 The first time is to practise decoding the words, the second time is to practise expression and the third time is to read for comprehension.
 Each book focusses on a particular sound or set of sounds, allowing the children to practise the sounds that they have been learning most recently.

-If you would like any further information regarding phonics at HPAPP, our English Lead Mrs Ladak and Read Write Inc. Lead Ms Lewis would be happy to help you.
+If you would like any further information regarding phonics at HPAPP, Mrs Ladak Read Write Inc. Lead would be happy to help you.